-While its mosque–cathedral Mezquita still reminds us that Córdoba once was the greatest metropolis west of Constantinople, the city doesn’t fail to impress even centuries later.
-As one of the most charming Spanish cities, Córdoba is a must see – whether you’re exploring the whole country, or just the Andalusian region.
+While its mosque–cathedral Mezquita still reminds us that Córdoba was once the greatest metropolis west of Constantinople, the city doesn’t fail to impress even centuries later.
+As one of the most charming Spanish cities, Córdoba is a must see – no matter if you’re exploring the whole country or just the Andalusian region.
 The city boast colors, stunning Islamic architecture and picturesque cobblestone alleys with potted plants.
-One day in Córdoba may not seem much, but you can still manage to visit all the greatest sights, eat as many regional tapas and still have time to explore its hidden plazas and flower-filled patios.
+One day in Córdoba may not seem like much, but you can still visit all the greatest sights, eat as many regional tapas as you want and still have time to explore its hidden plazas and flower-filled patios.

 What’s the best time to visit Córdoba?

 As one of the warmest city in Europe, Córdoba enjoys sunny weather throughout most of the year.
-Summer is particularly very hot and dry with fairly frequent periods around 40 °C, so better skip it if you can’t handle such a heat.
-Winter is mild, with the average temperature around 10 °C so it can be a great escape from a harsh North European winter.
-However, the best months to enjoy the perfect sunny weather are April-May and October.
+Summer is particularly hot and dry with fairly frequent periods around 40 °C, so better skip it if you can’t handle such heat.
+Winter is mild, with the average temperature around 10 °C, so it can be a great escape from a harsh North European winter.
+However, the best months to enjoy some perfect sunny weather are April-May and October.

-Major local events include a celebration for Carnival in February, Cruces de Mayo (construction of large crosses made of flowers) in May and the Holy Week or Semana Santa a week before the Easter.
+Major local events include Carnival in February, Cruces de Mayo (construction of large crosses made of flowers) in May and the Holy Week or Semana Santa a week before Easter.
 Semana Santa in Córdoba and pretty much all the region of Andalusia is an outstanding experience and something worth visiting.
-Daily processions make pretty impressive atmosphere, attracting thousands of tourists and locals on the streets of Córdoba.
+Daily processions create a pretty impressive atmosphere, attracting thousands of tourists and locals to the streets of Córdoba.

-Córdoba is a city in the Andalusia region in southern Spain.
-During its turbulent history the city was under the Roman rule, then colonized by the Muslims in the 8th century which led being the major Islamic center and the capital of the Caliphate of Córdoba in the Middle Ages.
-At that time it was one of the biggest, if not the biggest city in the World.
+Córdoba is a city in the region of Andalusia in southern Spain.
+During its turbulent history, the city was under Roman rule, then colonized by the Muslims in the 8th century which led to it becoming a major Islamic center and the capital of the Caliphate of Córdoba in the Middle Ages.
+At that time it was one of the biggest, if not the biggest city in the world.
 During the Reconquista in the 13th century, it was recaptured by Christian forces.

 One Day in Córdoba Itinerary